-- The Citadel of Cairo was built in Ayyubid Dynasty.
+- The Citadel of Cairo was built during the Ayyubid Dynasty.
 The structure went through 6 major reconstructions.

 - It was considered as one of the most elegant fortresses of the middle age.

-- There are total three mosques at the Cairo Citadel Mosque of Al-Nasir Muhammad, Mosque of Suleiman Pasha, and the Mosque of Mohamed Ali.
+- There are a total of three mosques at the Cairo Citadel Mosque of Al-Nasir Muhammad, Mosque of Suleiman Pasha, and the Mosque of Mohamed Ali.

 - The Mosque of Suleiman Pasha was one of the first Ottoman-style mosques in the Citadel.